Clerkship Attendance, Participation and Absence Policy

 - Notification of Time Away (less than 4 hours) or an Absence (4 or more hours)

-- Students must complete the Absence Request Form as soon as time away or an absence is anticipated and at least two weeks in advance of the absence request date.
+- Students must complete the Absence Request Form at least six weeks in advance of the absence request date, or as soon as an absence is anticipated.

 RESPONSIBILITY